The Doobie Brothers: Michael McDonald years

 Under contract to release another album in 1976, the Doobies were at a crossroads.
 Their primary songwriter and singer remained unavailable, so they turned to McDonald and Porter for material to supplement that of Simmons.
 The resulting LP, Takin' It to the Streets, debuted a radical change in their sound.
 Their electric guitar-based rock and roll gave way to a more soft rock and blue-eyed soul sound, emphasizing keyboards and horns and subtler, more syncopated rhythms.
 Baxter contributed jazz-inflected guitar stylings reminiscent of Steely Dan, along with unusual, complex harmony and longer, more developed melody.
 Above all, McDonald's voice became the band's new signature sound.
-Takin' It to the Streets featured McDonald's title track and "It Keeps You Runnin'", both hits.
-(A second version of "It Keeps You Runnin'", performed by Carly Simon, appeared on her album Another Passenger, with the Doobies backing her.)
+Takin' It to the Streets featured McDonald's title track and "It Keeps You Runnin', both hits.
+(A second version of "It Keeps You Runnin', performed by Carly Simon, appeared on her album Another Passenger, with the Doobies backing her.)
 Bassist Porter wrote and sang "For Someone Special" as a tribute to the absent Johnston.
 A greatest hits compilation, Best of the Doobies, followed before year's end.
 (In 1996, the Recording Industry Association of America certified Best of the Doobies "Diamond" for sales in excess of 10 million units.)

-Their new sound was further refined and McDonald's dominant role cemented with 1977's Livin' on the Fault Line.
-It featured a cover of the Motown classic "Little Darling (I Need You)" and "Echoes of Love", which had been written by Willie Mitchell for, but not recorded by, Al Green.
+Their new sound was further refined, and McDonald's dominant role cemented with 1977's Livin' on the Fault Line.
+It featured a recording of the Motown classic "Little Darling (I Need You)" and "Echoes of Love", which had been written by Willie Mitchell for, but not recorded by, Al Green.
 Mitchell (then of the Memphis Horns) and Earl Randle had both worked with Green a good bit.
-Simmons added some music and lyrics, co-writing the finished version with Mitchell and Randle; the song was later covered not just by the Pointer Sisters but by Lyn Paul, the ex-New Seekers vocalist.
+Simmons added some music and lyrics, co-writing the finished version with Mitchell and Randle; the song was later recorded by the Pointer Sisters and by Lyn Paul, the ex-New Seekers vocalist.
 The album also featured the song "You Belong to Me" (co-written by McDonald and Carly Simon, who had a hit with her own version of the tune).
 To help promote Fault Line, the band performed live on the PBS show Soundstage.
 Baxter used an early type of guitar synthesizer (made by Roland) on many of the tracks (especially the title track and "China Grove").
-The combination of McDonald's cerebral approach to harmony, funkier beats and R&B vocal flavor, along with Baxter's guitar pyrotechnics, pushed the band away from the more proletarian biker-bong-boogie style that made them popular originally.
-The use of complex jazz chords, built on McDonald's thoroughly composed keyboard parts and tempered by strong pop hooks, resulted in an album that, though not really jazz, had a distinctly urban contemporary finish, adding the flavor of the "cool jazz" era to a pop setting.